Cinnamon and Kale

 For this recipe, I experimented with roasting both soaked and unsoaked pumpkin seeds.
 For me, the unsoaked seeds were a clear winner.
 I think that was partly because they are easier to dry and so they went crisper in the oven.
 The pumpkin seeds that were soaked ended up chewier, even after cooking for much longer.

 For the purposes of this recipe, I tried roasting some of the pumpkin seeds in the oven, and toasting some in a pan on the stovetop.
-The difference wasn't huge, but the oven roast pumpkin seeds had a slightly better texture.
+The difference wasn't huge, but the oven roasted pumpkin seeds had a slightly better texture.
 However, if you're in a hurry, or don't want to heat up the oven, then pan roasted pumpkin seeds are a close second.

-Are pumpkin seeds heathy?
+Are pumpkin seeds healthy?

 If you haven't already used the pumpkin flesh, you might like to try this easy pumpkin soup recipe.
 And if you enjoy savoury roast pumpkin seeds, you might also like this roast chickpea recipe.